kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 Other functions, which are called only from python code should not fullfil this requirement.

 ### Best Practice
-To facilitate the general re-usability of your code, use a default label (e.g.: see DEFAULT_IO_DATA_LABEL in [constans.py](constants.py) for sotring the actual input data in the passed though dictionary *data*.
+To facilitate the general re-usability of your code, use always use the same (default) label (e.g.: see DEFAULT_IO_DATA_LABEL in [constans.py](constants.py) for storing the current input data in the passed though dictionary *data*.

 ```
 from typing import Any